nigelmalaba1/Serverless-Architecture-with-AWS-Lambda/README.md

 # Testing

 You can now activate both triggers for the two functions and view the output in the S3 bucket, where you will find a csv file with the sentiment analysis output

+Clear the activity by disabling the triggers and purging the SQS queue